Heapsort

 2 0 7 9

-It turned out that now we have two numbers in the correct final position:
+It turns out that now we have two numbers in the correct final position:

 4, 3, 5, 2, 0, 7, 9

-Next, we repeat the sorting algorithm, ignoring those already sorted, as a result we get heap:
+Then we repeat the sorting algorithm, ignoring those already sorted, and as a result we get a heap of the following type:

 ⠀⠀0